-Why does the Law Offices of John Day Associate with other Lawyers and Pay Referral Fees?
+Why does The Law Offices of John Day, P.C.
+Associate with other Lawyers and Pay Referral Fees?

 Like every lawyer who does tort work for plaintiffs, we like high-quality legal work.
 One way of obtaining that work is to reach out to lawyers who, over the years, have developed a relationship with their clients and who have been offered representation in a case that necessitates associating another lawyer.
 We recognize that a referral fee appropriately rewards a lawyer for developing and maintaining a relationship of trust with his or her clients, and thus are happy that Tennessee’s ethics rules permit us to pay such referral fees.